Asteriskkkk/GDG---TamilNadhu-Fishing-App/README.md

 - **Maps & Location:** Google Maps API, Geofencing Plugin
 - **APIs Used:**
   - OpenWeatherMap API (for weather)
-  - scraped incois fishing zone data
+  - Scraped incois fishing zone data from their website and made a cron job in GCP to update it everday
+- **Database:** Firebase to store the fishing zone data

 ---